Last Updated on 6.12.23 by Michael Smoult

 The plans for this new inheritance tax legislation was a key pillar of the Conservative manifesto and is obviously high on Mr Osborne’s priority list, eight years after he promised to raise the allowance when he was the shadow chancellor to the Labour government.
 Despite the chancellor’s urgency in announcing, the extra tax relief is not expected to come into effect until the 2017-18 tax year.

 This new inheritance tax policy is to be funded by imposing higher taxes on pension contributions where an individual earns more than £150,000 per year.

-Whereas Tories are spinning this as part of the “Conservative Dream”, opposition see it as tax-relief for the millionaires and owner-occupied housing which is already very privileged in the tax payments.
+Whereas Tories are spinning this as part of the “Conservative Dream”, the opposition sees it as tax relief for the millionaires and owner-occupied housing which is already very privileged in the tax payments.
 We think that it will encourage even more people to put their money into a house, potentially inflating the housing market.
 However, this won’t deal with the lack of houses, which is causing prices to increase.